 You may be offered a follow-up appointment at the hospital.
-If not, you may want to see your GP, midwife or health visitor about any questions or worries.
+If not, you may want to see your GP or midwife about any questions or worries.

 Some areas offer pre-pregnancy counselling for people who want to talk about future pregnancies.